GLOBAL MARKETS-Dollar posts big gains, U.S. stocks buck global rally | Headlines

 The BOJ is now considering raising its inflation forecasts in January to show price growth close to its 2% target in fiscal 2023 and 2024, according to the Nikkei.
 Such a move at its next policy meeting on Jan.
 17-18 would only add to speculation of an end to ultra-loose policy, which has essentially acted as a floor for bond yields globally.

 The policy shift has boosted the yen across the board, with the dollar losing 5% in December and the euro 2.3%.
-The yen took a breather on Tuesday, easing 0.36% against the dollar to 130.765.
+The yen took a breather on Tuesday, easing 0.4% against the dollar to 130.69.
 The dollar earlier touched a six-month low of 129.52 yen.
-Against the dollar, the euro fell 0.9% to $1.05690, having dropped by as much as 1.4% earlier in the day.

-"A theme we've often noticed is the euro's negative seasonality in January, down around 1.3% since 1980 on average in January, with a 64% hit ratio.
-If history is any guide, it's a rough month for euro longs," Nomura strategist Jordan Rochester said.
-Oil succumbed to the strength of the dollar, and reversed course, falling as concern about demand in China, the world's second-largest economy, added to the downward momentum.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)